esscott1/pyprflow/ReadMe.md

 ### What is an example of an orchestration workflow (OW) in action?
 One common example is the process of reviewing and approving documents.
-In this example the OW defines the logical flow or path a document would travel through in it's journey to be 'approved.'
-First a document is created, then submitted into a previously defined
+In this example the OW defines the logical flow or path a document would travel through in it's journey to be 'approved.
+(See PyprflowInAction.md to get your hands dirty)  First a document is created, then submitted into a previously defined
  OW.
-As different actions are performed (physical review by individuals; an amount of time has passed, a computerized event occurs),the document is advanced (or retarded) to the  next step(s) in the OW.
-In this example the specific purpose is to produce an "approved" document.  this may require various changes and re-reviews, all of which are tracked and facilitated by the OW.
+As different actions are performed (physical review by individuals, an amount of time has passed, a computerized event occurs),the document is advanced (or retarded) to the  next step(s) in the OW.
+In this example, the specific purpose is to produce an "approved" document.
+This may require various changes and re-reviews, all of which are tracked and facilitated by the OW.

  ### Do orchestration workflows support multi-directional paths?
  Yes, orchestration workflows support multiple directions and multiple concurrent and parallel paths.